sumankumari29/Spotify-Clone/README.md

 # Spotify Clone

-Welcome to the Spotify Clone, a project developed using HTML, CSS, and JavaScript that emulates the appearance and basic functionality of the popular music streaming platform, Spotify.
+Welcome to the Spotify Clone, a project developed using HTML, CSS that emulates the appearance and basic functionality of the popular music streaming platform, Spotify.

 ## Demo